 Not Great for Pets and Kids

-A durable fabric sofa might be the better option if you have pets or young children.
+A durable fabric sofa might be better if you have pets or young children.
 Leather sofas are easy to clean, but kids are prone to accidents and may damage the surface while playing or roughhousing.
 Many parents opt for a couch with machine-washable cushion covers and wait for their kids to grow up before splurging on a leather option.

 "I certainly wouldn't advise purchasing an expensive leather sofa if you have pets — cats especially tend to scratch up leather.
 Dogs with rough nails can also scratch through the beautiful top layer and into the lower layer of leather, which often isn't pigmented with the same color, resulting in white-colored scratches," explained Jil McDonald.